 There are currently no published systematic reviews which have examined the effects of exercise or physical activity interventions on fasting blood sugar levels or HbA1C in non-dialysis CKD patients.
-One systematic review (50) reports that aerobic and resistance exercise can reduce mean HbA1C, though the studies included where not designed for this purpose and included patients with CKD alongside other diabetic populations.
-Following a review of the current RCTs available, 7 were noted to report HbA1C as an outcome.
-These RCTs reported a variety of exercise interventions, including home-based, (51), aerobic (17,52) and exercise combined with other lifestyle interventions (16,53,54).
-Only one, aerobic exercise either supervised or at home for 24 weeks, showed beneficial effects on HbA1c (36).
-One other study has reported a benefit on glycaemic control: Barcellos and colleagues (49) did report reduced fasting glucose levels in response to an exercise intervention 16 weeks in length (reduced by 11.3 mg/dL).
+One systematic review50 reports that aerobic and resistance exercise can reduce mean HbA1C, though the studies included were not designed for this purpose and included patients with CKD alongside other diabetic populations.
+Following a review of the current RCTs available, seven were noted to report HbA1C as an outcome.
+These RCTs reported a variety of exercise interventions, including home-based,51 aerobic,^{17,52} and exercise combined with other lifestyle interventions.^{16,53,54} Only one study, using aerobic exercise either supervised or at home for 24 weeks, showed beneficial effects on HbA1C.36 One other study has reported a benefit on glycaemic control: Barcellos and colleagues49 did report reduced fasting glucose levels in response to an exercise intervention 16 weeks in length (reduced by 11.3 mg/dL).
 With this in mind, based upon the current research we are unable to make recommendations for the use of exercise to induce beneficial changes in glycaemic control, though further research is required which is specifically designed to address this question in non-dialysis CKD patients.